 Is this different to the Medicare Levy Surcharge?

 This is not to be confused with the Medicare Levy which all Australians are required to pay.
-You can learn more about the Medicare Levy Surcharge and your income for health insurance purposes at ato.gov.au.
+You can learn more about the Medicare Levy Surcharge and your income for health insurance purposes over in our Guide to Government Initiatives or at ato.gov.au.

 I’m still under 31, is there any incentive in getting cover sooner?